Molcas/OpenMolcas/doc/source/users.guide/programs/extf.rst

             This module calculates the contribution of an external force that is acting on the system.
             </HELP>

 This module calculates the contribution of an external force that is acting on the system.
 It applies the modification directly on the gradient and it needs to be called after the execution of :program:`ALASKA`, in an optimization or molecular dynamics calculation.
-At present time, just the :kword:`LINEAR` keyword is present, that applies a constant linear force between two atoms :cite:`valentini2017optomechanical`.
+The keyword :kword:`LINEAR` applies a constant linear force between two atoms :cite:`valentini2017optomechanical`.

 .. _UG\:sec\:extf_inp: